JetBrains/guide/site/webstorm/tips/reviewing-errors/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 Markers on the right editor gutter show you errors and warnings in your file.
 You can hover over a marker to preview the code with the error.
 And on click, you will jump to that line.
----